OpenLightingProject/ola/plugins/osc/README.developer.md

 Watch the tests fail and make sure you understand why.

-Chapter 4, OSCNode
+Chapter 4, OscNode
 ==================

-As mentioned, OSCNode is the C++ wrapper around liblo.
+As mentioned, OscNode is the C++ wrapper around liblo.
 It uses the OLA network & IO classes so that it integrates nicely with OLA.
-As one would expect, the code is split across `OSCNode.h` and `OSCNode.cpp`.
+As one would expect, the code is split across `OscNode.h` and `OscNode.cpp`.

-4.1 `OSCNode.h`
+4.1 `OscNode.h`
 ---------------

-Lets step through the interface to the `OSCNode` class.
+Lets step through the interface to the `OscNode` class.
 First we include all the headers we're going to depend on.
 Since all our code exists in the `ola::plugin::osc` namespace, we need to either add `using ...` directives or fully qualify the data types in the rest of the file.
 Generally if I'm